snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 >[!NOTE]
 >
 > Updates to groups governing access permissions are synced in full crawls only.
-Incremental crawls don't support processing of updates to permissions.
+Incremental crawls don't support the processing of updates to permissions.

 ### Content